Christianity in the 1st century: Historical person

-Biblical scholar Graham Stanton notes that "nearly all historians, whether Christian or not, accept that Jesus existed", and more is known about him than any other 1st or 2nd-century religious teacher with the exception of Paul.
+Biblical scholar Graham Stanton notes that "nearly all historians, whether Christian or not, accept that Jesus existed" and that more is known about him than any other 1st- or 2nd-century religious teacher with the exception of Paul.
 The two events of Jesus' life subject to "almost universal assent" are that Jesus was baptized by John the Baptist and was crucified by the order of Pontius Pilate, the Roman prefect.
 Biblical scholar Amy-Jill Levine summarizes the scholarly consensus on Jesus' life as follows:

 Most scholars agree that Jesus was baptized by John, debated with fellow Jews on how best to live according to God's will, engaged in healings and exorcisms, taught in parables, gathered male and female followers in Galilee, went to Jerusalem, and was crucified by Roman soldiers during the governorship of Pontius Pilate (26–36 CE).
 But, to use the old cliché, the devil is in the details.

 There is widespread disagreement among scholars on the details of the life of Jesus mentioned in the gospel narratives, and on the meaning of his teachings.
 Concerning the accuracy of the accounts, viewpoints run the gamut from considering them inerrant descriptions of Jesus's life, to doubting whether they are historically reliable on a number of points, to considering them to provide very little historical information about his life beyond the basics.
-According to Bart Ehrman, the gospels are "filled with nonhistorical material, accounts of events that could not have happened", and contradictory accounts of the same events.
-As historical sources, the gospels have to be "weighed and assessed critically".
+According to Bart Ehrman, the gospels are "filled with nonhistorical material, accounts of events that could not have happened" and with contradictory accounts of the same events.
+As historical sources, the gospels have to be "weighed and assessed critically."
 Scholars often draw a distinction between the Jesus of history and the Christ of faith, and two different accounts can be found in this regard.

 Academic scholars have constructed a variety of portraits and profiles for Jesus.
 Contemporary scholarship places Jesus firmly in the Jewish tradition, and the most prominent understanding of Jesus is as a Jewish apocalyptic prophet or eschatological teacher.
 (Note: The notion of Apocalyptic prophet is shared by E. P. Sanders a main proponent of the New Perspective on Paul, and Bart Ehrman.)
 Other portraits are the charismatic healer, (Note: According to E. P. Sanders, Jesus's ideas on healing and forgiveness were in line with Second Temple Jewish thought and would not have been likely to provoke controversy among the Jewish authorities of his day.) the Cynic philosopher, the Jewish Messiah, and the prophet of social change.
 (Note: In a review of the state of research, Amy-Jill Levine stated that "no single picture of Jesus has convinced all, or even most scholars" and that all portraits of Jesus are subject to criticism by some group of scholars.)